raxod502/minimal-webapp/README.md

 - Open `src/minimal_webapp/pages/splash.cljs`, replace the text `"Hello from Reagent!"` with `"Goodbye from Reagent!"`, and save the file.
 You should see the text in your browser change without needing to reload the page.
 - Open `src/minimal_webapp/server.clj`, replace the text `"Minimal Webapp"` with `"Maximal Webapp"`, and save the file.
 After reloading the page in your browser, you should see the title of the page change.
 - Open `src/minimal_webapp/pages/splash.cljs` and press `C-c M-n`.
 You should see the prompt in the ClojureScript REPL change from `cljs.user>` to `minimal-webapp.pages.splash>`.
 Now add `(def cljs-message "ClojureScript Message")` just after the namespace declaration, save the file, wait a second or two, and enter `cljs-message` at the ClojureScript REPL.
 You should get `"ClojureScript Message"` as output.
 - Open `src/minimal_webapp/server.clj` and press `C-c M-n`.
 You should see the prompt in the Clojure REPL change from `user>` to `minimal-webapp.server>`.
-Now add `(def clj-message "Clojure Message")` just after the namespace declaration, save the file, press `C-c C-k`, and enter `clj-message` at the Clojure REPL.
+Now add `(def clj-message "Clojure Message")` just after the namespace declaration, save the file, and enter `clj-message` at the Clojure REPL.
 You should get `"Clojure Message"` as output.

 #### Shutting down